BurdaMagazinOrg/thunder-distribution/README.md

 ## Configuration

 In Thunder's default configuration, the automated cron module is disabled.
-So you should configure the cron for none local sites.
+For correct functioning of non-local sites, crons should be configured properly.
-There are two types of crons which should be configured.
+There are two types of crons which should be configured:

 * [Configure cron](https://www.drupal.org/docs/7/setting-up-cron-for-drupal/configuring-cron-jobs-using-the-cron-command)
 * [Configure the schedulers cron](http://cgit.drupalcode.org/scheduler/tree/README.txt?h=8.x-1.x) (Used for automated article publishing)